Montreal: Religion

-The Greater Montreal Area is predominantly Catholic; however, weekly attendance in Quebec was among the lowest in Canada in 1998.
-Historically Montreal has been a centre of Catholicism in North America with its numerous seminaries and churches, including the Notre-Dame Basilica, the Cathédrale Marie-Reine-du-Monde, and Saint Joseph's Oratory.
+The Greater Montreal Area is predominantly Catholic; however, weekly church attendance in Quebec was among the lowest in Canada in 1998.
+Historically Montreal has been a centre of Roman Catholicism in North America with its numerous seminaries and churches, including the Notre-Dame Basilica, the Cathédrale Marie-Reine-du-Monde, and Saint Joseph's Oratory.

-Some 49.5% of the total population is Christian, largely Roman Catholic (35.0%), primarily because of descendants of original French settlers, and others of Italian and Irish origins.
-Protestants which include Anglican Church in Canada, United Church of Canada, Lutheran, owing to British and German immigration, and other denominations number 11.3%, with a further 3.2% consisting mostly of Orthodox Christians, fuelled by a large Greek population.
-There is also a number of Russian and Ukrainian Orthodox parishes.
+Some 49.5% of the total population was Christian in 2021, largely Roman Catholic (35.0%), primarily because of descendants of original French settlers, and others of Italian and Irish origins.
+Protestants, which include members of Anglican, United and Lutheran churches and who are largely of British and German descent, formed 11.3% of the population; a further 3.2% consisted mostly of Orthodox Christians, mainly of Greek origin but also including members of Russian, Ukrainian, and Armenian Orthodox churches.

-Islam is the largest non-Christian religious group, with 218,395 members, the second-largest concentration of Muslims in Canada at 12.7%.
-The Jewish community in Montreal has a population of 35,930.
+Islam is the largest non-Christian religious group, with 218,395 members in 2021, the second-largest concentration of Muslims in Canada at 12.7%.
+The Jewish community in Montreal had a population of 90,780.
 In cities such as Côte Saint-Luc and Hampstead, Jewish people constitute the majority, or a substantial part of the population.
-As recently as 1971 the Jewish community in Greater Montreal was as high as 109,480.
+In 1971 the Jewish community in Greater Montreal numbered 109,480.
 Political and economic uncertainties led many to leave Montreal and the province of Quebec.